Right At Home: Your Guide to At Home Dental Care for Pets

 The Problem With Pet Dental Disease

 By the time pets are 3 years of age, most of them have dental disease.
-Plaque and tartar build up on dog and cat teeth the same as they do on ours.
-And if left undisturbed, the bacteria that cause them can migrate under the pet’s gums and destroy tooth structures, resulting in tooth loss that is painful for your pet.
+Plaque and tartar build-up on dog and cat teeth the same way they do on ours.
+And if left undisturbed, the bacteria that cause them can migrate under the pet’s gums and destroy tooth structures, which results in tooth loss that is painful for your pet.

 To make matters worse, the bacteria that cause dental disease don’t just stay in your pet’s mouth.
-They enter the bloodstream and can cause myriad problems, including making diabetes regulation more difficult and damaging your pet’s liver, heart, and kidneys.
+They enter the bloodstream and can cause myriad problems, including making diabetes regulation more difficult and damaging your pet’s internal organs.

 Home Dental Care For Pets

-Pet toothbrush – these are your main weapons in the fight against dental disease at home.
+Pet toothbrushes–these are your main weapons in the fight against dental disease at home.
 Choose a toothbrush that fits your pet’s mouth.
 A finger brush is great for small dogs and cats.
 When in doubt, ask us for the best fit for your pet.

-Pet toothpaste – human toothpaste can make your pet sick.
+Pet toothpaste–human toothpaste can make your pet sick.
 Choose a pet toothpaste in a flavor your pet loves (there are a variety of options available).
-The only tooth paste approved by the Veterinary Oral Health Council is Petsmile toothpaste (which we have in our office).
+The only toothpaste approved by the Veterinary Oral Health Council is Petsmile toothpaste (which we have in our office).
 This toothpaste is approved to decrease plaque buildup if used daily.
 It is the ONLY product we recommend in the mouth of a pet ( no rinse, water additive, or dental chew).
-Pet toothpastes have ingredients that are antimicrobial or enzymatic, which prevent and control plaque.
+Many brands of pet toothpaste have ingredients that are antimicrobial or enzymatic, which prevent and control plaque.

-Dental chews – these treats typically have an abrasive texture and may also contain ingredients that prevent tartar formation or control plaque.
-Either way, to reap the benefits, your pet needs to actually chew the treat for a few minutes – not simply gulp it down!
-Our recommendations is to only use dental chews with the VOHC seal of approval to ensure its affectiveness.
+Dental chews–these treats typically have an abrasive texture and may also contain ingredients that prevent tartar formation or control plaque.
+Either way, to reap the benefits, your pet needs to actually chew the treat for a few minutes–not simply gulp it down!
+Our recommendation is to only use dental chews with the VOHC seal of approval to ensure its effectiveness.
 The only other products we recommend for dog chews would be made of non-breakable hard rubber.

-Dental rinses and sprays – we don’t recommend dental rinses, sprays, and water additives as they lack proven effectiveness.
+Dental rinses and sprays–we don’t recommend dental rinses, sprays, or water additives as they lack proven effectiveness.

-When it comes to at home pet dental care, toothbrushing is the gold standard.
-At home brushing will slow down progression of dental disease.
+When it comes to at-home pet dental care, toothbrushing is the gold standard.
+At-home brushing will slow down the progression of dental disease.
 A professional cleaning will improve the health of a pet’s mouth.
-At Conrad Weiser Animal Hospital, we take high quality digital dental x-rays of every tooth.
+At Conrad Weiser Animal Hospital, we take high-quality digital dental X-rays of every tooth.
 Then we clean, polish, and probe all teeth.
-Then, the x-ray and probing results are put together to assess the health of all the teeth and gums.

 Conrad Weiser Animal Hospital: